prasad-guntakinda/linux/LFCS-Certification/01_Essential_Commands/01_Essential_Commands.md

 Pictures/ directory.
 - When directories are meant to be accessible, you'll normally find both the `r` and the `x` permissions enabled.

+- If user has `rw-` can user enter into the dir and execute commands?

 #### Evaluating Permissions:

 ![eval_permissions](./images/eval_permissions.png)